 Who the heck is John F. Weldon????

-John F Weldon was born in 1945 in Belleville Ontario, but moved to Montreal after four days and has been there ever since.
+John F Weldon was hatched in 1945 in Belleville Ontario, but moved to Montreal after four days and has been there ever since.

 In 1967 he wrote the musical comedy "Genius is a Four Letter Word" which was performed at MacDonald College of McGill University.